Key Takeaways

 How Arbitrum Works

-Arbitrum uses a technology called Optimistic Rollups it:
+Arbitrum uses a technology called Optimistic Rollups.
+It:

 - Processes lots of transactions off-chain